-Geo-data is described with its location on the earth.
-A location in a 2-dim surface is formulated as (x, y) coordinates.
-Based on the location attribute, geo-data is unevenly distributed (consider human populations, earthquakes, and temperature distributions) and variably sized.
+Geo-data is described with its location ((x, y) coordinates) on the earth.
+Based on the location attribute, geo-data is un-evenly distributed (such as human-population and temperature distributions) and variable sized.
 In addition, geo-data collected from sensors are dynamically changed and/or updated over time.